-Thomson: What are the biggest barriers to communicating about caregiving in the workplace?
+Troy Media: What are the biggest barriers to communicating about caregiving in the workplace?

 White: In the inevitable blurring of work and home life, caregivers must constantly negotiate the possible rewards of receiving peer support at work while also attempting to make good judgments about how and with whom to share their personal experiences.

 On the one hand, caregivers want to openly express what’s going on in their lives at home.
 On the other hand, caregivers also understand the possible risks of disclosing their caregiver experiences in the workplace.
 For example, with whom should they share their experiences?
 Who do they not want to know?
 How might colleagues view them after their disclosures?
 Will colleagues feel like care responsibilities will take away from productivity and thus increase others’ workloads?
 How often should natural caregivers share their care challenges, and in what format (e.g., in person, telephone, email, text)?